cygig/MCUVoltage/readme.md

 Any other unknown boards will be treated as a ATmega328P during operations.

 ## *bool* setBandgap(*unsigned int* myBandgap)
 Set the bandgap voltage use, in millivolts.
-Returns `true` on success, else returns `false` and the default bandgap value will be used.
-The operation will be deemed a failure if `0` is being passed, and this can be used to set the bandgap voltage back to default.
+Returns `true` on success, else returns `false` and the bandgap voltage will not change.
+The operation will be deemed a failure if `0` is being passed.

 ## *void* ADCSetup()
 Setup the ADC for a reading.
 Always call this before `readADC()`.
 Used internally for the other functions that read Vcc.

 ## *unsigned int* readADC()
-Read the ADC where the bandgap voltage is the input and the Vcc is the reference once.
+Read the ADC where the bandgap voltage is the input against the Vcc as the reference once.
 Call `ADCSetup()` first.
 Used internally for the other functions that read Vcc.

 ## *unsigned long* readmV_OS(*byte* targetBitDepth)
 Returns Vcc in millivolts after software oversampling to `targetBitDepth`.
 This function only reads the exact number of times needed to oversample, and is not recommended as we usually discard the first reading, however this can be useful if you want to read multiple times manually.
-This is faster than `read_OS(byte targetBitDepth)` since there are no floating point operation.
+This is faster than `read_OS(byte targetBitDepth)` since there is no floating point operation.

 While there is no check on how many bits are being oversampled, oversampling to more than 13 bits usually has diminishing returns and takes a long time, refer to `readmV_OS(byte targetBitDepth, byte avgTimes)`for more information.

 `targetBitDepth` needs to be higher than the ADC's native bitdepth (see `getBitDepth()`).

 ## *unsigned long* readmV_OS(*byte* targetBitDepth, *byte* avgTimes)
 Returns Vcc in millivolts after software oversampling to `targetBitDepth`.
 Read the Vcc once, discard that first reading.
 Go on and read enough times more to oversample.
 Then repeat oversampled readings for `avgTimes` more, and returns the averaged the results.
+This is faster than `read_OS(byte targetBitDepth, byte avgTimes)` since there is no floating point operation.

 While there is no check on how many bits are being oversampled, oversampling to more than 13 bits usually has diminishing returns and takes a long time.